 When we left Monaco, it was already around 4 pm and our initial plan of going to Genova had to be replaced with some close town in France.
 We’ve seen enough of coastal towns within the last two days, so we wanted something different for a change.
 So after a crazy town-search on Pepe’s iPhone, we found something worth visiting: Saint Paul de Vence.
 Honestly, I’ve never heard of this town before, but it looked absolutely charming in the photos and was only 40 minutes away from our tiny parking place on the way from Monaco to Nice.

-In the reality, Saint Paul de Vence really appeared to be very charming, small and unique.
+In the reality, Saint Paul de Vence really happened to be very charming, small and unique.
+We were really happy that we included it in our itinerary of French Riviera in 3 days.
 The most similar town to it which I could remember was Obidos in Portugal.
 But even if they share some similarities, they aren’t identical.

-We were a bit concerned that maybe everything will be closed already since we got there around 5:20pm, but it seemed like the life in Saint Paul de Vence has only started.
+We were a bit concerned that maybe everything will be closed already since we got there around 5:20 pm, but it seemed like the life in St Paul de Vence has only started.

 In case you’re planning to go to Saint Paul de Vence, better call beforehand and book a table otherwise you mind up being frustrated that there is no restaurant that could accommodate you.

 We left the town around 8:30 pm and got to Nice very fast, in less than 20 minutes.
 But in Nice we encountered a new challenge: there was literally no place to park.
 Nothing.
 We drove around 50 streets near the flat where we lived and there was nothing!
 It was more frustrating than anything (I can’t imagine how people live in Nice if that’s the challenge they encounter EVERY day).
 Finally, we found a spot and parked our car, but just as we left the car, another car arrived and scratched ours while parking.
-Then there was a huge discussion in French with the car owner, who gave us his name and insurance and assured us that everything is gonna be alright but nonetheless on the next day Avis (the car rental service) blocked 800 euros on the account.
-The process regarding the accident is still ongoing but when I know the outcome, I’ll write a separate post about how to act if you have an accident in a car you hired abroad.
+Then there was a huge discussion in French with the car owner, who gave us his name and insurance and assured us that everything is gonna be alright but nonetheless, on the next day, Avis (the car rental service) blocked 800 euros on the account.
+However, they returned them later, when they cleared all the disputes with the person’s insurance company.
+What to do when you crash a rental car?
+Read it in this post.

-Liked “French Riviera in 3 days?”Don’t forget to pin it on Pinterest! 🙂
+Liked the post about “French Riviera in 3 days?”Don’t forget to pin it on Pinterest! 🙂